dainsaint/dainsaint.com/src/posts/excerpts/time-travel.md

 "I thought it would be obvious.
 You've time travelled."

-"Yes, you said that eariler, and I maintain that the thought is just as ridiculous as when I first heard it.
+"Yes, you said that eariler, and I minimum that the thought is just as ridiculous as when I first heard it.
 I am not a scientist --"

 "Well that much is apparent," interrupts Percy.